 - One out of every six product purchases is made because displays of that product were stationed in the purchasing environment.

-- Even the inclusion of one additional POP or POS display can increase annual sales revenue by 4.75 percent annually.
+- Even the inclusion of one additional POP or POS display can increase annual sales revenue.

 Creative Ideas for Retail Point-of-Sale Display Stands

 Customized POS or POP displays open up a new canvas for branding potential.
 Whether in-store, at your next conference or during a major product exposition, consider these creative ways to best amplify your products:

 - Use psychologically impactful color schemes.
 Color psychology exists for a reason, investigating how certain tones and shades elicit particular reactions in people.
 As described in the earlier stats section, color is also a primary purchasing motivator.
 Use colors strategically when designing your visual merchandise stands, selecting schemes that influence your ideal consumer’s purchasing mood and brand perception.